lady-segfault/RobotS/design_doc.md

 ## Actor References

 Just like the actor model imposes, we never manipulate actors, but actor references instead :
-  - Sending messages is done by sending addresing the actor with its reference.
+  - Sending messages is done by sending to the actor's reference.
   - Creating an actor gives out a reference to this actor.

 The actor reference structure looks like the following: